 The anti-consumer theme has a timeless quality about it that goes to the heart of the artist.
 Its provocative nature does not yield to pop culture winds.
 It is anti-pop culture, and thus a “hot ticket” in any era that appreciates their artists.

 Little, old ladies that are attempting to be young and hip, will walk up to an artist in these galleries and try to find some way of telling them that they find the most disturbing pieces in their portfolio: “Wonderful”, “Amazing”, and “Wonderful and amazing?!”

-“You are so not my demographic,” is something a true artist of an anti-consumer piece of art might say if they heard such comments from a little, old lady.
-A rejection of such compliments, from such an artist could enshrine that artist in the word-of-mouth halls of the art world, and their opportunity for such prestige could be increased, if the artist put some sort of exclamation point on their rejection, by spitting on the old lady’s shoes.
+“You are so not my demographic,” is something a true artist of an anti-consumer piece of art might say if they received such comments from a little, old lady.
+A rejection of such compliments, from such an artist could enshrine that artist in the word-of-mouth halls of the art world, and their opportunity for such prestige might increase, if the artist puts some sort of exclamation point on their rejection, by spitting on the old lady’s shoes.